-When leaders ask me how they should use Scorecards and KPIs within their businesses, I ask them to envision an exceptional week in each function.
-And I then ask “What happened during the week to make it so?”
+Leaders often wonder how they should use EOS Scorecards™ and KPIs within their businesses.
+I always tell my clients: Want a great Scorecard?
+Ask great questions!
+So I ask them to envision an exceptional week and what happened in each function to make it exceptional.

-- Our downtime on machine x was minimal.
+- Minimal downtime on machine X

-- The shrink-wrap machine didn’t get hung up like it usually does.
+- The shrink-wrap machine didn’t get hung up like it usually does

-- We met our production schedule to a T.
+- Production schedule met to a T

-The Valuable Outcomes When Using a Scorecard
+Valuable Outcomes When Using a Scorecard

-Answers like these should come pouring out of their heads because each is key to having a great week.
-And they can measure these, sometimes in a system and sometimes with just hash marks on a whiteboard.
+Examples like these should come pouring out of leaders’ heads because each is key to having a great week.
+And each can be measured, sometimes in a system and sometimes with just hash marks on a whiteboard.